Artificial Reefs and Nearshore Nourishment on the Gold Coast: What the Monitoring Shows

 Reduced coastal erosion and enhanced surfing conditions due to formed sandbanks.

-Recognizing the importance of maintaining navigational access and natural sand flow, sand bypassing systems were established at both the Nerang and Tweed Rivers.
-They've led the way in coastal management, with additional benefits observed in surf conditions at places like the Superbank and South Stradbroke Island.
+These systems also support navigation by managing sand accumulation near entrances and channels.
+On the southern Gold Coast, sand bypassing has also contributed to well-known surf outcomes, including the Superbank and South Stradbroke Island.
 These systems not only ensured uninterrupted sand delivery to nourish southern beaches but also played a pivotal role in mitigating erosion.

 Enhanced surf conditions at iconic spots like the Superbank and South Stradbroke Island.